Book of Acts

 Acts 16:31: “So they said, ‘Believe on the Lord Jesus Christ, and you will be saved.’”

 Brief Summary: The book of Acts gives the history of the Christian church and the spread of the gospel of Jesus Christ, as well as the mounting opposition to it.
-Although many faithful servants were used to preach and teach the gospel of Jesus Christ, Saul, whose name was changed to Paul, was the most influential.
-Before he was converted, Paul took great pleasure in persecuting and killing Christians.
-Paul’s dramatic conversion on the Damascus road (Acts 9:1-31) is a highlight of the book of Acts.
-After his conversion he went to the opposite extreme of loving God and preaching His Word with power, fervency and the Spirit of the true and living God.
-The disciples were empowered by the Holy Spirit to be His witnesses in Jerusalem (chapters 1–8:3), Judea and Samaria (chapters 8:4–12:25), and to the ends of the earth (chapters 13:1–28).
-Included in the last section are Paul’s three missionary journeys (13:1–21:16), his trials in Jerusalem and Caesarea (21:17–26:32) and his final journey to Rome (27:1–28:31).
+Although many faithful servants were used to preach and teach the gospel of Jesus Christ, Saul, also called Paul, was the most influential.
+Before he was converted, Paul zealously persecuted Christians.
+Paul’s dramatic conversion on the Damascus road (Acts 9:1–31) is a highlight of the book of Acts.
+After his conversion he went to the opposite extreme of loving God and preaching His Word with power and fervency in the Spirit of the true and living God.
+The disciples were empowered by the Holy Spirit to be His witnesses in Jerusalem (Acts 1—8:3), in Judea and Samaria (8:4—12:25), and to the ends of the earth (13:1—28:31).
+Included in the last section are Paul’s three missionary journeys (13:1—21:16), his trials in Jerusalem and Caesarea (21:17—26:32) and his journey to Rome (27:1—28:31).

-Peter’s vision of the sheet in Acts 10:9-15 is another sign of the transition from the Old Covenant—in this case the dietary laws particular to the Jews—to the New Covenant’s unity of Jew and Gentile in one universal Church.
-The “clean” animals symbolizing the Jews and the “unclean” animals symbolizing the Gentiles were both declared “cleansed” by God through the sacrificial death of Christ.
-No longer under the Old Covenant of law, both are now united in the New Covenant of grace through faith in the shed blood of Christ on the cross.
+Peter’s vision of the sheet full of unclean animals in Acts 10:9–15 is another sign of the transition from the Old Covenant to the New Covenant’s unity of Jew and Gentile in one universal Church.
+The “unclean” animals in Peter’s vision symbolized the Gentiles, who were declared “cleansed” by God through the sacrificial death of Christ.
+The Old Covenant law had served its purpose (see Galatians 3:23–29), and both Jews and Gentiles are united in the New Covenant of grace through their faith in the death and resurrection of Christ.

 Recommended Resource: Acts 1-12, MacArthur New Testament Commentary by John MacArthur.